Will A Personal Injury Settlement Affect My Louisiana Taxes?

 Always Consult A Professional

-If none of the above apply to your personal injury case, or if you still have tax questions consult a tax professional.
-For any legal questions concerning a car accident or other personal injury claim, don’t hesitate to reach out to our New Orleans personal injury lawyers here at Bloom Legal.
+If none of the above apply to your case, or if you still have tax questions consult a tax professional.
+For any legal questions concerning a car accident or other injury claim, don’t hesitate to reach out to our New Orleans personal injury lawyers here at Bloom Legal.

 We understand how stressful navigating the legal system while suffering from a severe injury can be.
 Call 504-599-9997 today to let us help you!